leksuss/leks.us/content/posts/Tips&Tricks in Linux CLI I widly use, part 2.md

 ##### `cd - ` to back to previous directory

 You edit nginx config in `/etc/nginx/sites-available/`, and also need to create/edit file/folder in root site directory.
 You can switch between this directories set command `cd - `.
-This command jump you to previous directory.
+This command jumps you to previous directory.
 It has just one remembered directory - previouse.
 So you can loop between two working dorectories.

-##### `!!` - insert last comand
+##### `!!` - insert last command

-It is very usual situation when you are working in CLI and receive result `permission denied`.
-Oh, you forget, this command requires SUDO.
+It is a very usual situation when you are working in CLI and receive result `permission denied`.
+Oh, you forgot, this command requires SUDO.
 So, what to do?
-When I was a newbie in CLI, I press up arrow button, then go to the begining of command and write `sudo `, then press enter.
+When I was a newbie in CLI, I press up arrow button, then go to the beginning of command and write `sudo`, then press enter.
 Booring.
-Now I do it easlier:
+Now I do it easier:
 ```bash
 sudo !!
 ```